 After I pass the examination how long do I have to apply for my license?

-Your application for licensure must be received in our office within one year of the date of passing the examination.
+Your application for licensure must be received in our office within one year of the date of passing both parts of the examination.

 Will you issue my new license if I haven't found a broker to work for yet?